Llewxamris/PEA-framework/md/analysis.md

 database.
 All layers are physically located inside virtual machines hosted by the college.

+Physically, our system is 3-tiered.
+The layers, top-to-bottom, are:

+1. Rendering Client (Browser)
+2. Application Server
+3. Database Server

+The **rendering client** is the browser the user is viewing the website in.
+The presentation of this site is entirely rendered inside their browser.
+The **application server** is a machine running the MVC.NET project via the IIS web server.
+The **database server** is a machine running SQL Server.
+It contains the databases used by our application.

 ## Trade-Off Analysis
 Before beginning the development of the application, an analysis was performed regarding possible trade-off's that can be decided early on.
 For example: how import was staying on budget?
 For our project, not at all.
 There was no budget for the RAC application.
 An applicable trade-off we made was meeting all features asked for by the client.
-Some of the functionality was defined as a _nice to have_ as apposed to _need to have_.
+Some of the functionality was defined as a _nice to have_ as opposed to _need to have_.
 The team decided on fine tuning all _need to have_ features to be as rock-solid as possible.
 While this means some _nice to have_ features did not make it into the final system, in the end the core functionality needed by the client was implemented in the best